MiguelAngelCGM/OllamaChat/README.md

   - `restore:` - Restores a conversational context file at path inidicated next, related to run path.
   - `rewind` - Goes back to a previous turn.
   - `rewind:` - Goes back an ammount of turns indicated next.
-- Commands are avaliable at chat.py -> chat(prompt).
+- Commands are avaliable at function chat.py -> chat(prompt).
 Please use doChat(prompt) if you don't need commands.
+- Flow control keyboard commands:
+  - `3x Cntrl+C` - Forces App exit.
+- Clipboard commands:
+  - `@@` - It will be replaced with clipboard's contents.

 ## 🛠 Requirements